ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Closes an ExtraHop detection if the equivalent SOAR incident is closed.
 * A note is added to the SOAR incident with the status of the action.
 * A note is added to the ExtraHop detection.

+**_NOTE:_** Get or add ExtraHop detection note will fail if `Detection Tracking` is enabled on ExtraHop but the workflow should still complete.

 The workflow is initiated by an automatic incident rule `Example: Extrahop Reveal(x) update detection`

 The following screenshot shows an example of a note added to an IBM SOAR incident: